tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Microsoft SQL Server 2008 R2 introduces StreamInsight,a comprehensive platform for building event-driven applications.
 While typical relational database applications are query-driven,event-driven applications are characterized by continuously arriving new data,continuous processing of the incoming...

-**[What's New in Manageability for Microsoft SQL Server Code-Named “Denali”][17]**
+**[What's New in Manageability for Microsoft SQL Server Code-Named "Denali"][17]**

 Denny Cherry Database & Business Intelligence 300 – Advanced DBI304 Day 2 May 17, 2011 from 1:30PM to 2:45PM

-Microsoft SQL Server “Denali” has many new features and enhancements.
+Microsoft SQL Server "Denali" has many new features and enhancements.
 With a focus on manageability,this session tours new features including Contained Databases,Distributed Replay Utility,User Defined Roles,SQL Management Studio enhancements,and PowerShell.
 The session is demo-intensive and...

 **[High Availability and Disaster Recovery Customer Panel: Architectures and Lessons Learned][18]**